AravinthPanch/dna-recognition-for-biometric-identification/README.md

 ### Electrophoresis

 This process contains the below given procedures and yields to the result that will be stored as an Image where the distances travelled by the fragments can be calculated.
-(Figure 1)

 - Fragmented DNA of samples are deposited into the wells or lanes created in the Agarose gel
 - Both ends of the gel are connected to electrodes applying positive and negative voltage respectively